Metal windmill pump gears on the salinas of South Caicos

 A remnant of the past, this windmill used to pump seawater into separately contained salinas to be naturally evaporated into salt.

 Along with Grand Turk and Salt Cay, South Caicos produced salt by evaporating seawater in shallow ponds.
-This industry was begun on South Caicos in 1850 when the output from the rest of the country failed to meet global and regional demands.
+This industry was introduced on South Caicos in 1850, when the output from the rest of the country failed to meet global and regional demands.
 Due to its larger acreage of wetlands, South Caicos eventually came to produce most of the salt exported from the Turks and Caicos.
-Today, dividing walls, windmills and sluice gates can still be seen in the salinas, along with the Boiling Hole, a unique and natural subterranean tidal passage that was utilized to supply the salinas with seawater for evaporation.
+Today, dividing walls, windmills, and sluice gates can still be seen in the salinas, along with the Boiling Hole, a unique and natural subterranean tidal passage that was utilized to supply the salinas with seawater for evaporation.

 Small-scale fishing boats at Seaview Marina in Cockburn Harbour on South Caicos